Explore Military Tools for ArcGIS

 - In the Add New Output Coordinate window, under Category, click MGRS.

-You'll configure the advanced settings of the MGRS coordinates into a more easily readable format.
+You will configure the advanced settings of the MGRS coordinates into a more easily readable format.

 - Expand Advanced and add a space after the X and before the Y.